JackDougherty/jack-site/_pages/educ309.md

 ### Tues Oct 29: Preparing our presentation
 - Finalize the text and order of slides, and practice our presentation.
+- Presenter(s) are responsible for double-checking coding of transcripts, even if they did not conduct the interview
 - Assign Individual essay on interpreting patterns across our interviews, no more than 2000 words, due Sunday Nov 3rd by 6pm on blind-review (*more to come*)

 ### Thur Oct 31: Presenting our findings